 Caveat Emptor (i.e. Buyer Beware): This course is intense and requires a commitment by you, the student, to keep up with the readings and the work.
-By taking this course, you are making a commitment to purchase the required texts, keep up with the chapter readings, attend your weekly Soliya discussion sessions, submit your Research Paper by the required due date, and take the Chapter Quizzes, in addition to completing the Midterm Exam and Final Exam by the dates indicated.
+By taking this course, you are making a commitment to purchase the required texts, keep up with the chapter readings, attend your weekly Soliya discussion sessions, submit your Research Paper by the required due date, and complete the Midterm Exam and Final Exam by the dates indicated.